How many ways to get clean drinking water do you know? These methods will help you hydrate when clean drinking water is not readily available.

 23. Sweetwater Purifier System

-With an easy-to-use lever action pump handle, it can provide 1L of drinkable water per minute.
+With an easy-to-use lever-action pump handle, it can provide 1L of clean drinking water per minute.
 This system weighs only 14 oz. and can be easily stored and pack in your bag.

 24. Katadyn Water Filtration System

 This mini filter can produce one to two quarts per minute with its hollow fiber water filtering technology.

 Depending on the quality of the water source the cartridge can give up to 500 gallons of water.

 Preparation for the long term is also a must.
 Carefully clean containers to be used for water storage, sanitize and label according to the date filled, store in a cool dark place and then rotate the container every six months to a year.

 Here's a video by NightHawkInLight about an improvised distillation that turns salt water into fresh drinkable water:

 There are a lot of other ways to get clean drinking water in the event of an emergency.
 The methods, as well as the tools and equipment we shared here, are but a few of these ways.